octo-technology/OpenTezos/docs/baking/exam.md

 What is baking?

-<ExamCheckbox name="10" isCorrect="false">It is the act of delegating XTZ to earn passive interest.</ExamCheckbox>
+<ExamCheckbox name="10" isCorrect="false">It is the act of delegating Tez to earn passive interest.</ExamCheckbox>
 <ExamCheckbox name="11" isCorrect="true">It is the act of creating, signing and publishing blocks to the Tezos blockchain.</ExamCheckbox>
 <ExamCheckbox name="12" isCorrect="false">It is the act of monitoring transaction of the Tezos blockchain.</ExamCheckbox>